 - Leaves of different trees you have in your yard

 - Pine cone

 - Seed (learn how to make seed balls)

 - Spider web

 - Worm (such as an earthworm)

 You can add any items to this garden scavenger hunt list that you think will get your kids looking at the garden and the yard in a new way.
-Giving your kids a list for nature scavenger hunt can be fun as well as educational by discussing the items before or after locating them.
+Giving your kids a list for a nature scavenger hunt can be fun as well as educational by discussing the items before or after locating them.